openharmony/docs/en/application-dev/arkts-utils/worker-introduction.md

 ![worker](figures/worker.png)

 The thread that creates the worker thread is referred to as the host thread (not necessarily the main thread, since a worker thread can also create another worker thread).
 A worker thread is also named an actor thread.
-Each worker thread has an independent instance from the host thread, including the infrastructure, object, and code segment.
+Each worker thread has an instance independent from the host thread, including the infrastructure, objects, and code segments.
+Memory overhead exists when each worker thread is started, and therefore the number of worker threads needs to be limited.
 The worker thread communicates with the host thread by means of message exchange.
 They use the serialization technique to exchange commands and data.

 ## Precautions for Worker